CITY OF VINCENT FILM COMPETITION

 The aims of the Film Project are to:

-- Produce three short documentaries which will be screened at the 2019 Revelation Film Festival
+- Produce three non-fiction works which will be screened at the 2020 Revelation Film Festival

 - Provide the City of Vincent with an ongoing record of the City, its residents and their stories

-- Provide early career filmmakers with the opportunity to make a short documentary film that demonstrates their filmmaking talents and provides a useful step into the screen industry
+- Provide early career filmmakers with the opportunity to make a short non-fiction work that demonstrates their filmmaking talents and provides a useful step into the screen industry

 Proudly presented in association with: